dev-mhowells/web-applications/html_challenges/03_using_links.md

 Test-drive and implement the following changes to the `music_library_database_app` project:
 1. Add a route `GET /artists/:id` which returns an HTML page showing details for a single artist.
 2. Add a route `GET /artists` which returns an HTML page with the list of artists.
-This page should contain a link for each artist listed, linking to `/artist/:id` where `:id` needs to be the corresponding album id.
+This page should contain a link for each artist listed, linking to `/artist/:id` where `:id` needs to be the corresponding artist id.

 [After you're done, submit your recording here](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=web_as03).